lupyuen/lupyuen.github.io/src/dsi.md

 Think of it as SPI, but supercharged with __Multiple Data Lanes__!

-Here's the (dull) technical explanation of DSI...
+The (dull) technical details of DSI are covered here...

 -   [__Display Serial Interface (DSI)__](https://en.wikipedia.org/wiki/Display_Serial_Interface)